BrianRagazzi/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

 To create a new key pair, use the following awscli command to create a new **Key Pair** and save the resulting **'.pem'** file.

-**NOTE**: I have that redirecting the 'KeyMaterial' portion of the output to a file produces a valid '.pem' on macOS and Ubuntu 16.
-Other OSs may have subtle differences.**
+**NOTE**: I have tested that redirecting the 'KeyMaterial' portion of the output to a file produces a valid '.pem' on macOS and Ubuntu 16.
+Other OSs may have subtle differences.

 .. code-block::